Couple signing a prenup

 In order to invalidate a prenup, a court must determine the agreement was unfair and crucial financial information was withheld at the time of the signing.

 Having a prenup lawyer can help you challenge or defend a prenup in the case of a divorce or death.
 Our Arlington family attorneys also represent clients who are in the process of divorcing.
-If your spouse is challenging the validity of your agreement during divorce, call the Family Law Firm of Donna J. Smiedt today.
+If your spouse is challenging the validity of your agreement during divorce, call Harris Cook Law - Family Law Division today.

 What About Postnups?